hunnain/presidential-cs-program/readme.md

-**Step 9: checkout branch**
+**Step 9: checkout to branch 'dev'**

-$ git checkout master
+$ git checkout dev

-Switched to branch 'master'
+Switched to branch 'dev'

 **Step 10: finally download new updates from master repo to local**

-$ git merge main/master
+$ git merge dev/master

 Updating a422352..5fdff0f